deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

 Getting started
 ===============

 In the previous chapter, you learned how to install and start deegree webservices.
 In this chapter, we will introduce the deegree service console and learn how to perform basic tasks such as downloading and activating example configurations.
 The service console provides a way to configure the different aspects of a deegree installation (active web services, data access, layers, etc).
-In deegree terminology, a complete configuration for a deegree instance is called a "deegree workspace".
+In deegree terminology, a complete configuration for a deegree instance is called "deegree workspace".

-The following chapters describe the structure and the aspects of the deegree workspace in more detail.
-For the remainder of this chapter, just think of a deegree workspace as a complete configuration of a deegree webservice instance.
+The following chapters describe the structure and the aspects of the deegree workspace in detail.
+For the remainder of this chapter, just think of a deegree workspace as a directory of configuration files that contains a complete configuration for a deegree webservice instance.
 You may have multiple deegree workspaces on your machine, but only a single workspace can be active.

 -----------------------------------
 Accessing deegree's service console